Arlodotexe/OwlCore/docs/articles/OwlCore.Remoting/remoting-modes-and-directions.md

 Implementing two-way remoting is easy.
 Either:
 - Setup RemotingDirection.Bidirectional on the member you'd like to be two-way.
-- Set `messageHandler.Mode = RemotingMode.Full` to make the node act like both `Host` and `Client`,  evaluating message direction.
+- Set `messageHandler.Mode = RemotingMode.Full` to make the node act like both `Host` and `Client`, letting messages flow both ways regardless of RemotingDirection, except for members with `RemotingDirection` set to `None`.

 Implementing one-way remoting in your app requires an understanding of
 - The intent of how a Client or Host node will be used.